-CSU in Orange has a large vineyard and farm, and a range of state-of-the-art facilities, including a new, award-winning health building.
+CSU in Orange has a farm and a range of state-of-the-art facilities, including an award-winning health building.
 Small class sizes at Orange Campus ensure you get the best out of your study experience and quickly settle in to life at CSU, while outside the classroom, you can catch up with friends at the Templer’s Mill bar on campus.

 Phone: (02) 6365 7555